CodeAL1990/javascript-sidescroller/README.md

 Check console.log enemies in addEnemy and if enemies are being removed when offscreen, the code works We can randomise the movement speeds of an enemy type by randomising the numbers in speedX You can also randomise the spacing of x positions so enemy spawns are randomly closer or further apart(For x you will need to add the randomised number multiplied by width as you need to take into account the horizontal space that the sprite takes up as well)
-When player starts moving, you will notice that the game speed is inversely affecting enemy's movement which means you will need to take game speed into account inside horizontal movement of the enemy(you are decrementing x in movement section, so to account for game speed you want to add it)
+When player starts moving, you will notice that the game speed is inversely affecting enemy's movement which means you will need to take game speed into account inside horizontal movement of the enemy(x is moving to the left as it's being deducted by speedX in movement section, so to account for game speed you want to add it)
 What if you want flying enemies to fly in an irregular fashion instead of just straight?
 Since this only applies to flying enemies, you can add angle and veloAngle(velocity of angle) helper variables in FlyingEnemy to calculate this movement angle
 Set angle to 0
-set veloAngle to a random number betweeen 0.1 and 0.2 In FlyingEnemy update, increment angle by veloAngle Then, increment y by the Math.sin of angle(this will map y position along a sine wave) For GroundEnemy, write the starting properties specific to it just like FlyingEnemy Set x to game width, making them spawn on the edge of right canvas Set y to game height minus the height of the sprite so it spawns on the x-axis(\*MINUS GAME GROUNDMARGIN AS WELL TO SPAWN ON THE GROUND LAYER BACKGROUND)
+set veloAngle to a random number betweeen 0.1 and 0.2 In FlyingEnemy update, increase angle by veloAngle Then, increase y by the Math.sin of angle(this will map y position along a sine wave) For GroundEnemy, write the starting properties specific to it just like FlyingEnemy Set x to game width, making them spawn on the edge of right canvas Set y to game height minus the height of the sprite so it spawns on the x-axis(\*MINUS GAME GROUNDMARGIN AS WELL TO SPAWN ON THE GROUND LAYER BACKGROUND)